sopra-fs22-group-34/server/README.md

-# SoPra RESTful Service Template FS22
+# Azul Server

+We really like the board game Azul and wanted to make a digital version of it.

+# Technologies
+We use JPA for database functionality, REST/Spring for RESTful API, the rest is mostly Java.

+# Launch & Deployment
 ## Getting started with Spring Boot

 -   Documentation: https://docs.spring.io/spring-boot/docs/current/reference/html/index.html
 -   Guides: http://spring.io/guides
   -   Building a RESTful Web Service: http://spring.io/guides/gs/rest-service/
   -   Building REST services with Spring: http://spring.io/guides/tutorials/bookmarks/

 ## Setup this Template with your IDE of choice